research-team/robot-dream/doc/architecture.md

 1. Live
 1. Translate
   2. Direct
   2. Reverse

-The **living** use case is denoting the ordinary life-cycle of a robotic system or sleeping brain.
+The **living** use case is denoting the ordinary life-cycle of a robotic system or dreaming brain.
 For a robotic system usually consists of real time acting based on updated behavior strategies storing the daily experience with semantic highlighting: object and action tagging, pleasure and pain tagging.

 The **translation** use case is denoting the transfer and processing the original stored experience of a robotic system into the form of neural network activity and from neural network into robotic system rules.
-The **direct** translation in the form of playback of the **wake** phase experience in form of neuronal activity of a sleeping brain, the **reverse** process the updated rNN of a sleeping brain in to rules of a robotic system.
+The **direct** translation in the form of playback of the **wake** phase experience in form of neuronal activity of a dreaming brain, the **reverse** process the updated rNN of a dreaming brain in to rules of a robotic system.

 ### Components